robwilliams/inspiration-deploy/README.md

 The vagrant user on the development box is not disabled and can still be used.

 `vagrant up` or `vagrant provision`

+### Provisioning

+## Things to watch out for

+If you rebuild a box on the same ip then expect ssh to fail.
+Clean out the related entry in `~/.ssh/known_hosts` to stop this.